shivamcalis1998/Hyperface-video-assignment/README.md

 - **Customizable UI:** Tailwind CSS and Skeleton are used to create a responsive and visually appealing user interface.
 - **State management:** Redux is employed for efficient state management, ensuring a robust and scalable application.
 - **TypeScript integration:** TypeScript is used to enhance code readability, maintainability, and developer productivity.
+- **Like/dislike functionality:** Users can like or dislike videos, providing feedback on content.
+- **Comment functionality:** Users can leave comments on videos, facilitating engagement and interaction.
+- **Local storage:** Utilizes local storage for storing user preferences and data, enhancing user experience and reducing server load.

 ## Screenshot